Welcome to my page!

 I have no one way of working.
 My person centred philosophy means that our work will be unique to you.
 I can also listen and be a safe place for you to explore and discover what it is to 'be'.

-Testimonial: "Emma regularly sees me at my worst.
+"Emma regularly sees me at my worst.
 I have told her about things I am not proud of but she never judges."

 Training, qualifications & experience

-Experience: I have experience of providing psychological therapies to adults, young people and children in a variety of settings, including IAPT.
+I have experience of providing a broad range of psychological therapies to adults, young people and children in a variety of settings, including IAPT.
 In private practice, I work with a wide range of presenting issues and difficulties.
 I also teach counselling at a FE college.

 Areas of counselling I deal with

 Your personal experiences are more than a tick box.
 Let's talk and see if we can work together.

 £40 per session.